stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/README.md

 git pull
 ```

+## To request memory from the HPCF cluster

+Users should adjust the memory request based on both the size of the cohort and the specific requirements of the analysis.
+St. Jude users are encouraged to consult the [Introduction to the HPCF cluster](https://wiki.stjude.org/display/HPCF/Introduction+to+the+HPCF+cluster#IntroductiontotheHPCFcluster-queuesQueues:) for guidance.
+Additionally, if requesting more than 1 TB of memory, consider using the `large_mem` queue to ensure proper resource allocation.

 ### Below is the main directory structure listing the analyses and data files used in this repository